 When I had completed this training I realised that I wasn’t ready yet to be a counsellor and needed much more life experience to be effective; so I went into the variety of jobs that eventually led me to be a software engineer.

 In 2000, I started to learn NLP in earnest and then EFT.
 Using these techniques consistently I began to notice profound shifts in my experience.
 Feeling much more at ease with myself than I had ever done before.

 Having helped myself, I wanted to help other people, so I trained to be a Master Practitioner and Trainer of NLP and a Level 3 Practitioner and Trainer of EFT.
-I am a member of the NLPtCA and the AAMET.
+I am a member of the NLPtCA and the EFTInternational (previously known as AAMET).

 Many practitioners are drawn to the work that resonates with their own situation and needs.
 Since I had been most affected by issues of poor self acceptance and limiting beliefs I naturally gravitated towards this kind of work.

 Now I specialise in working with people who want to get over trauma, ease limiting beliefs and accept themselves for who they are.